zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-Pub-Sub.md

 Capturing data and distributing data
-Unified global server less service - not attached to a specific project, domain or user Smooth out traffic spikes or bursty communications Autoscales to deal with variable volumes of data Simplifies the distribution of events
+Unified global server less service - not attached to a specific project, domain or user Smooth out traffic spikes or bursty communications Balancing the messages
+Autoscales to deal with variable volumes of data Simplifies the distribution of events
 Decouple the publisher and subscriber
+Not just streaming, also support batch???

 A subscriber ACKs each message for every subscription A message is resent if subscriber takes more than “ackDeadline” to respond